SchemaCommandLine

 - A derived schema can:

-- add aliases
+- add code-alias mappings

 - extend choices